Nausicaä of the Valley of the Wind (manga): Film

 In The Christianizing of Animism in Manga and Anime, Eriko Ogihara-Schuck conducted a comparative analysis of the religious themes in the manga and the film.
-Ogihara-Schuck wrote that Miyazaki had started out with animistic themes, such a belief in the god of the wind, in the early chapters of the manga, had conflated the animistic and Judeo-Christian traditions in the anime adaptation, but had returned to the story by expanding on the animistic themes and by infusing it with a non-dualistic worldview when he created additional chapters of the manga, dissatisfied with the manner in which these themes had been handled for the film.
-Drawing on the scene in which Nausicaä sacrifices her life, to placate the stampeding Ohmu, and is subsequently resurrected by the miraculous powers of these giant insects, Ogihara-Schuck notes that "Japanese scholars Takashi Sasaki and Masashi Shimizu consider Nausicaä a Christ-like savior, and American scholar Susan J. Napier considers her as an active female messiah figure".
+Ogihara-Schuck wrote that Miyazaki had started out with animistic themes, such a belief in the god of the wind, in the early chapters of the manga, conflating the animistic and Judeo-Christian traditions in the anime adaptation, but had returned to the story by expanding on the animistic themes and by infusing it with a non-dualistic worldview when he wrote additional chapters of the manga, dissatisfied with the manner in which these themes had been handled for the film.
+Drawing on the scene in which Nausicaä sacrifices her life to placate the stampeding Ohmu and is subsequently resurrected by the miraculous powers of these giant insects, Ogihara-Schuck notes that "Japanese scholars Takashi Sasaki and Masashi Shimizu consider Nausicaä a Christ-like savior, and American scholar Susan J. Napier considers her as an active female messiah figure".
 Ogihara-Schuck contrasts these views with Miyazaki's own belief in the omnipresence of gods and spirits and Hiroshi Aoi's argument that Nausicaä's self-sacrifice is grounded on an animistic recognition of such spirits.
 Ogihara-Schuck quotes Miyazaki's comments in which he indicated that Nausicaä's self-sacrifice is not as a savior of her people but is a decision driven by her desire to return the baby Ohmu and by her respect for nature, as she is "dominated by animism".
-Ogihara-Schuck concludes that in many of his later films, much more than in the anime version of Nausicaä, Miyazaki expressed his belief in the animistic world view and is at his most direct in the manga by putting the dualistic world view and the animistic belief in tension and, through Nausicaä's ultimate victory, makes the animistic world view superior.
+Ogihara-Schuck concludes that in many of his later films, much more than in the anime adaptation of Nausicaä, Miyazaki expresses his belief in the animistic worldview and is at his most direct in the manga by putting the dualistic worldview and the animistic belief in tension and, through Nausicaä's ultimate victory, makes the animistic world view superior.

 No chapters of the manga were published in the period between the July 1983 issue and the August 1984 issue of Animage but series of Nausicaä Notes and The Road to Nausicaa were printed in the magazine during this interim period.
-Frequently illustrated with black and white images from the storyboards as well as color illustrations from the upcoming release of the film, these publications provide background about the history of the manga and development of the film.
-1984 was declared The Year of Nausicaä, on the cover of the February 1984 issue of Animage.
+Frequently illustrated with black and white images from the storyboards as well as color illustrations from the upcoming release of the film, these publications provide background information about the history of the manga and development of the film.
+1984 was declared "The Year of Nausicaä" on the cover of the February 1984 issue of Animage.